Shoe Care with Khakis Flair

 - Insert the shoetrees so you can apply pressure as needed.
 In a pinch, you can use wadded-up newspaper.

 - Dust away loose dirt with your brush.

 - Wipe with your damp cloth to remove any lingering polish or residues.

-- Grab the Renovateur, with two fingers tightly wrapped in your cloth, apply a dime size amount and thoroughly work into the entire top of each shoe.
+- Grab the Renovateur, available from Saphir here, with two fingers tightly wrapped in your cloth.
+Apply a dime-size amount and thoroughly work into the entire top of each shoe.

 - Let it sit for about 15 minutes before brushing off with the horsehair brush.

 Step 3 - Polishing with Shoe Care Cream

 With the leather prepared to accept polish, sparingly apply small dabs of the color cream evenly over the shoe.